deepaksood619/deepaksood619.github.io/docs/languages/sql/sql-joins.md

 ### Left [Outer] Join

-The left outer join (sometimes abbreviated to left join) returns all rows from theleft-hand table specified in the ON condition andonlythe rows from theright-hand table that meet the join condition.
+The left outer join (sometimes abbreviated to left join) returns all rows from the left-hand table specified in the ON condition and only the rows from the right-hand table that meet the join condition.

 ![image](../../media/SQL-Joins-image2.jpg)